RichardWatkins1/CV/README.md

 #### Other things I like

 - Brazilian Jiu Jitsu - British No-Gi Champion
-- Olympic Weightlifting - 3rd place in the Northen Open
+- Olympic Weightlifting - 3rd place in the Northern Open